Quick Start Guide

 Benson AI Assistance

-After selecting a compute configuration, click "Deploy" to start configuring your instance.
-You'll need to provide the following details:
+After selecting a compute configuration, click the "Deploy" button to begin instance setup.

 SSH Key Required